-Your teen is becoming more independent, but still needs plenty of advice from you.
 With more money to spend and more opportunities to spend it, your teen can easily get into financial trouble.
-So before money burns a hole in your child's pocket, teach him or her a few financial lessons.
-With your help, your teen will soon develop the self-confidence and skills he or she needs to successfully manage money in the real world.
+Before money burns a hole in your child's pocket, teach them a few financial planning lessons.
+With your help, your teen will soon develop the self-confidence and skills they need to successfully manage money in the real world.

-Teens often have more expenses than younger children, and your child may be coming to you for money more often.
+Teens often have more expenses than younger children, and they may be coming to you for money more often.
 But with you holding the purse strings, your teen may have difficulty making independent financial decisions.

 One solution?
-Encourage your teen to get a part-time job that will enable him or her to earn money for expenses.
+Encourage your teen to get a part-time job that will enable them to earn money for expenses.
 Here are some things you might want to discuss with your teen when he or she begins working:

 - Agree on what your child's pay should be used for.
-Now that your teen is working, will he or she need to help out with car insurance or clothing expenses, or do you want your teen to earmark a portion of each paycheck for college?
+Now that your teen is working, will they need to help out with car insurance or clothing expenses, or do you want your teen to earmark a portion of each paycheck for college?

 - Introduce your teen to the concept of paying yourself first.
 Encourage your teen to deposit a portion of every paycheck in a savings account before spending any of it.

-Developing a written spending plan or budget can help your teen learn to be accountable for his or her finances.
-Your ultimate goal is to teach your teen how to achieve a balance between money coming in and money going out.
-To develop a spending plan, have your teen start by listing out all sources of regular income (e.g., an allowance or earnings from a part-time job).
-Next, have your teen brainstorm a list of regular expenses (don't include anything you normally pay for).
-Finally, subtract your teen's expenses from his or her income.
-If the result shows that your teen won't have enough income to meet his or her expenses, you'll need to help your teen come up with a plan for making up the shortfall.
+Writing a spending plan or budget can help your teen learn accountability for his or her finances.
+Your ultimate goal is to teach your teen how to achieve a balance between money coming in and going out.
+To develop a spending plan, have your teen start by listing out all sources of regular income.
+Next, have your teen brainstorm a list of regular expenses.
+Finally, subtract your teen's expenses from their income.
+If the result shows that your teen won't have enough income to meet expenses, you'll need to help your teen come up with a plan for making up the shortfall.

 - Consider giving out a monthly, rather than weekly, allowance.
-Tell your teen that the money must last for the whole month, and encourage him or her to keep track of what's been spent.
+Tell your teen that the money must last for the whole month, and encourage them to keep track of what's been spent.

-- Encourage your teen to think spending decisions through rather than buying items right away.
-Show your teen how comparing prices or waiting for an item to go on sale can save him or her money.
+- Encourage your teen to think spending decisions through, rather than buying items right away.
+Show your teen how comparing prices or waiting for an item to go on sale can save money.

-- Suggest ways your teen can earn more money or cut back on expenses (e.g., rent a DVD to watch with friends rather than go to the movies) to resolve a budget shortfall.
+- Suggest ways your teen can earn more money or cut back on expenses (e.g., choose a movie to stream with friends rather than go to the movies) to resolve a budget shortfall.

 - Show your teen how to modify a budget by categorizing expenses as needs (expenses that are unavoidable) and wants (expenses that could be cut if necessary).

 - Resist the temptation to bail your teen out.
-If your teen can depend on you to come up with extra cash, he or she will never learn to manage money wisely.
-But don't be judgmental--your teen will inevitably make some spending mistakes along the way.
-Your child should know that he or she can always come to you for information, support, and advice.
+If your teen can depend on you to come up with extra cash, they will never learn to manage money wisely.

 As a youngster, your child saved up for a short-term goal such as buying a favorite toy.
-But now that your child is a teen, he or she is ready to focus on saving for larger goals such as a new computer or a car and longer-term goals such as college.
+But now that your child is a teen, they are ready to focus on saving for larger goals such as a car and even college.
 Here are some ways you can encourage your teen to save for the future:

 - Have your teen put savings goals in writing to make them more concrete.

-- Encourage your child to set goals that are based on his or her values, not on keeping up with what other teens have or want.
+- Encourage your child to set goals that are based on their values, not on keeping up with what other teens have or want.

-- Consider increasing your teen's allowance if he or she is too young to get a part-time job.
+- Consider increasing your teen's allowance if they are too young to get a part-time job.

-- Praise your teen for showing responsibility when he or she reaches a financial goal.
+- Praise your teen for showing responsibility when they reach a financial goal.
 Teens still look for, and count on, their parent's approval.

-- Introduce your teen to the basics of investing by opening an investment account for your teen (if your teen is a minor, this will be a custodial account).
+- Open an investment account for your teen (if your teen is a minor, this will be a custodial account).
 Look for an account that can be opened with only a low initial contribution at an institution that supplies educational materials introducing teens to basic investment terms and concepts.

-You can take some comfort in the fact that credit card companies require an adult to cosign a credit card agreement before they will issue a card to someone under the age of 21 (unless that person can prove that he or she has the financial resources to repay the credit card debt), but you can't ignore the credit card issue altogether.
 Many teens today use credit cards, and it probably won't be long until your teen asks for one too.
+You can take some comfort in the fact that credit card companies require an adult to cosign a credit card agreement before they will issue a card to someone under the age of 21, but you can't ignore the credit card issue altogether.

 - Set limits on what the card can be used for (e.g., emergencies, clothing).